 (b) An incineration system which oxidizes at least 90.0 percent of the nonmethane volatile organic compounds entering the incinerator (VOC measured as total combustible carbon) to carbon dioxide and water; or

 (c) An equivalent means of VOC removal.
-The equivalent means must be approved by the Department and will be incorporated in the source's Air Contaminant Discharge Permit or Title V Permit, and shall not become effective until approved by EPA as a source-specific SIP revision.
-Other alternative emission controls approved by the Department and allowed by EPA may be used to provide an equivalent means of VOC removal.
+The equivalent means must be approved by DEQ and will be incorporated in the source's Air Contaminant Discharge Permit or Title V Permit, and must not become effective until approved by EPA as a source-specific SIP revision.
+Other alternative emission controls approved by DEQ and allowed by EPA may be used to provide an equivalent means of VOC removal.

 (8) Recordkeeping Requirements:

-(a) A current list of coatings shall be maintained which provides all the coating data necessary to evaluate compliance, including the following information, where applicable:
+(a) A current list of coatings must be maintained which provides all the coating data necessary to evaluate compliance, including the following information, where applicable:

 (A) Coating catalyst and reducer used;